lightlace/cpp-docs.de-de/docs/standard-library/queue-class.md

 ### <a name="parameters"></a>Parameter

-`val` Das Element in den Hintergrund der Warteschlange hinzugefügt.
+*Val* am Ende der Warteschlange hinzugefügte Element.

 ### <a name="remarks"></a>Hinweise